Inference for Gaussian Processes with Mat\'ern Covariogram on Compact Riemannian Manifolds: Gaussian processes on compact Riemannian manifold

-Another benefit of the weak condition on $\lambda_n$ and $t(n)$ is that the series test can be applied to the squared exponential covariogram, also known as the radial basis function (RBF), which can be viewed as a limiting case of the Mat\'ern covariogram when $\nu\to\infty$.
-The covariogram and the spectral density are given by \cite{borovitskiy2020matern}:

-Since the spectral density is not a polynomial, the integral test over Euclidean domains is invalid and the conditions for the equivalence of two squared exponential covariograms seems to be unknown.
-In contrast, the following theorem resolves the equivalence of squared exponential covariograms on a compact manifold $\MM$.

-\begin{theorem} Let $P_i$, for $i=1,2$, be Gaussian measures with squared exponential covariograms parametrized by $\theta_i = \{\sigma^2_i,\alpha_i\}$ and $B_i$'s commute.
-Then $P_{1}\equiv P_{2}$ if and only if $\sigma_1^2=\sigma_2^2$ and $\alpha_1 = \alpha_2$. \end{theorem} \begin{proof} See Appendix \ref{appC}. \end{proof} Theorem~\ref{thm:rbf} shows that it is possible to have consistent estimators for both $\sigma^2$ and $\alpha$.
+\begin{theorem} Let $P_i$, for $i=1,2$, be Gaussian measures with squared exponential covariograms parametrised by $\theta_i = \{\sigma^2_i,\alpha_i\}$.
+Then $P_{1}\equiv P_{2}$ if and only if $\sigma_1^2=\sigma_2^2$ and $\alpha_1 = \alpha_2$. \end{theorem} \begin{proof} See Appendix \ref{app:thm:rbf}. \end{proof} Theorem~\ref{thm:rbf} shows that it is possible to have consistent estimators for both $\sigma^2$ and $\alpha$.
 So far we have developed formal results on the identifiability of parameters in the covariogram on a compact Riemannian manifold.
-Inference for identifiable parameters will proceed in customary fashion, hence we focus on non-identifiable settings, i.e., the Mat\'ern covariogram on manifolds with dimension $d\leq 3$.
+Inference for identifiable parameters will proceed in customary fashion so we turn our attention to non-identifiable settings, i.e., the Mat\'ern covariogram with known $\nu$ on manifolds with dimension $d\leq 3$.